-Dekoria is making twice as much in Norway as they are in Denmark.
-We’ll try giving you their recipe for success so you can try your fortune with launching your webshop in norway.
+Dekoria is doing twice as good in Norway as in Denmark.
+We’ll give you their recipe for success so you can consider launching your webshop in Norway.

 Vicki Damgård-Schmidt started her webshop Dekoria.dk as a hobby in 2010.
 This is where she sold custom size curtains and other home decor accessories.
 Vicky’s insight and the knowledge about this particularly strong niche market turned her business into a huge success.
 She launched her webshop in Norway after no more than a year as a webshop owner.
 This abrupt success made it possible for her go from being a full time employee to being a full time entrepreneur.